-Reflexology had its first footprint on pictographs found on tombs in ancient Egypt.
+Foot therapy had an early representation on pictographs found on tombs in ancient Egypt.
 The practice of foot manipulation therapy and later referred to as ‘Pressure Therapy’ spread through ancient Asia and gradually moved West.
-Modern reflexology has been attributed to William Fitzgerald, M.D. and Joe Shelby Riley, M.D. in the 1920’s.
-It continued evolving and was greatly expanded by Eunice Ingham during the late ’30’s who has written several books and popularized mapping and therapeutic techniques still used widely in reflexology schools and among professional reflexologists.
+Further development of the therapeutic science of foot therapy has been attributed to William Fitzgerald, M.D. and Joe Shelby Riley, M.D. in the 1920’s.
+It continued evolving and was greatly expanded and termed reflexology by Eunice Ingham during the late ’30’s who has written several books and popularized mapping and therapeutic techniques still used widely in reflexology schools and among professional reflexologists.

 Within the health field today, reflexology is increasingly being defined as ‘Complementary Alternative Medicine’ (CAM) as more traditional doctors find benefits – physical, mental and emotional – among a wide range of patients.

 - Foot, ankle and leg problems including soreness, swelling, restless leg